8 Beautiful Botanical Gardens Right in New York City and on Long Island

 1000 Richmond Terrace, Staten Island, NY

-There’s no spot on Staten Island quite like Snug Harbor.
-In addition to museums, galleries and historical buildings, Snug Harbor is also home to over 15 gardens for visitors to get lost in.
+There’s truly no place on Staten Island quite like Snug Harbor.
+Beyond its rich collection of museums, galleries, and historic buildings, Snug Harbor also boasts over 15 beautiful gardens, making it a perfect spot for nature lovers to explore and unwind.

 Long Island